**UPDATED to include 2019 and 2017 race recaps.**

 yup, I like to carry almonds and dried pineapple as my go to fuel (read more on using whole foods).
 Gels always leave me with a wonky stomach, while pineapple actually has digestive enzymes and almonds just that bit of fiber and protein.

-I also use a Pre-Workout prior to my races and throughout the first part of the race.
+I also use a pre-workout supplement before running my races and throughout the first part of the race.
 I cut that out for 3 weeks prior to the race, which makes it work very well for me.
 Race breakfast was a slice of sourdough (again good for the stomach) with a packet of Once Again nut butter!

 Medal earned, flowers enjoyed thanks to my UA Women’s family.